Ever wonder what to expect when your backyard gets demolished for a remodel?

 Small aside: the eagle-eyed among you may have noticed my “drop cloth curtains” on the arbor.
 We had put those up a couple years prior, while we lived here before we remodeled the backyard, to both help with extra shade and to soften the arbor.

 Why on earth we left them up during demo, I have no idea.
-Did we think they would survived unscathed?
+Did we think they would survive unscathed?
 It’s fine…they’re just drop cloths from Home Depot hung like curtains.
 They’re replaceable.
 But still…for some reason we left them up.
 All I can tell you is that we had lost half our minds just preparing for this project.

 BACKYARD HARDSCAPE DEMO: